 (C) Accessibility.
 The employer shall ensure that appropriate personal protective equipment in the appropriate sizes is readily accessible at the worksite or is issued to employees.
 Hypoallergenic gloves, glove liners, powderless gloves, or other similar alternatives shall be readily accessible to those employees who are allergic to the gloves normally provided.

-(D) Cleaning, Laundering, and Disposal.
-The employer shall clean, launder, and dispose of personal protective equipment required by subsections (d) and (e) of this standard, at no cost to the employee.

 (E) Repair and Replacement.
 The employer shall repair or replace personal protective equipment as needed to maintain its effectiveness, at no cost to the employee.
 (F) Removal.

 1. If a garment(s) is penetrated by blood or OPIM, the garment(s) shall be removed immediately or as soon as feasible.

-All personal protective equipment shall be removed prior to leaving the work area.
+2. All personal protective equipment shall be removed prior to leaving the work area.